ABOUT

 Decades of conflict led by a brutal military regime in Myanmar, forced hundreds of thousands of ethnic nationals to flee their homes and seek refuge in neighbouring Thailand.

 A new ‘democratic’ NLD government was elected in 2015 in Myanmar and peace agreements were signed by different ethnic states.
 Hopes for a safe and dignified return were raised.
 However ongoing conflict, repression, land confiscation and extreme human rights abuses still continued in many regions of Myanmar making it an ongoing challenge for refugees to find a successful way to return and rebuild their lives.
+In February 2021, the Burmese military, under Gen Min Aung Hlaing, staged a coup and took absolute power, ignoring the NLD majority vote, and brutally cracked down against peaceful student protests in Yangon.
+The conflict escalated over the next 2 years and thousands were detained, arrested, and hundreds tortured and killed.
+As the Burmese military fought to gain control of border areas, the conflict descended into civil war in which thousands have been displaced, lost their homes, their families, their limbs, with many fleeing to Thailand to escape the indescriminant bombing and pillaging of villages and land.
+The conflict is ongoing and we can hear the bombs dropping.

 “… a community spirit flourishes where thousands assemble to watch a film”